junqueira/go-finance/README.md

 go get github.com/FlashBoys/go-finance
 ```

-### Goal
+### Intentions

-`go-finance` aims to provide a clean, flexible, and thorough implementation of the full suite of Yahoo!
-Finance APIs.
+`go-finance` aims to provide a clean, flexible, way to analyze financial data in your own projects.
+This is accomplished through an implementation of the full suite of Yahoo!
+Finance APIs and inevitably several other sources.
 After much consideration and exploration of the labyrinthian endpoint system in the Yahoo Finance ecosystem, I've done my best to select and document proper consumption of the seemingly most stable endpoints.
 The primary technical tenants of this project are:

   * Make financial data easy and fun to work with in Go-lang.